-14 The trial court relied in part on the Address to the People to support its conclusion that the Legislature could not adopt in full an initiative proposal, and then amend it that same session, stating that the drafters of art 2, § 9 were attempting "to prevent the Legislature from 'thwarting' the popular will, as expressed in the initiative."
-What the Address actually says is that art 2, § 9 is "self-executing and the legislature cannot thwart the popular will by refusing to act," which is consistent with the historical purpose of art 2, § 9, i.e., to force the legislature to respond to a proposal submitted by the people.
-The Address was not referring to the "popular will" in a general sense, but as to the specific purpose actually stated.
+&lt;sup>14 The trial court relied, in part, on the Address to the People to support its conclusion that the Legislature could not adopt in full an initiative proposal and then amend it during that same session, stating that the drafters of Article 2, § 9 were attempting "to prevent the Legislature from 'thwarting' the popular will, as expressed in the initiative."
+What the Address actually says is that Article 2, § 9 is "self-executing and the legislature cannot thwart the popular will by refusing to act," which is consistent with the historical purpose of Article 2, § 9, i.e., to force the Legislature to respond to a proposal submitted by the people.
+2 Official Record, Constitutional Convention 1961, p 21 (emphasis added).
+The Address was not referring to the "popular will" in a general sense, but to the specific purpose actually stated.

+One final argument forcefully put forward by the Attorney General is that by adopting the two proposals with the concurrent intent to substantially revise them, the Legislature in effect eliminated the right for the people to vote on the proposals, or alternative ones from the Legislature.
 In essence the argument is that if this Legislature wanted to change the terms of the proposals, its only remedy was to offer an alternative for the ballot, not to amend it later in the same legislative session.
-This argument has facial appeal, but in the end cannot be accepted given the structure and language of art 2, § 9.
+This argument has facial appeal, but in the end cannot be accepted given the structure and language of Article 2, § 9.

-As we have attempted to make clear, (1) the absence of any prohibition on the Legislature amending initiated laws during the same session, (2) the delegates rejection of that exact limitation for voter-approved initiated laws, (3) the inclusion of this exact prohibition for laws approved through a referendum, and (4) the otherwise broad power of the Legislature to act, compel the conclusion that the Legislature is not prohibited from amending an initiated law enacted by the Legislature during the same legislative session.
-Adding to that is the fact that the option to offer an alternative proposal for the ballot is both permissive and is an act that is required to be done (if exercised) during the 40-session day window.
-It is not a prohibition on what the Legislature can do after it has properly acted during that 40-session day time frame.
+As we have attempted to make clear, (1) the absence of any textual prohibition on the Legislature amending initiated laws during the same session, (2) the delegates rejection of that exact limitation for voter-approved initiated laws, (3) the inclusion of this exact prohibition for laws approved through a referendum, and (4) the otherwise broad power of the Legislature to act, compel the conclusion that the Legislature is not prohibited from amending an initiated law enacted by the Legislature during the same legislative session.
+Adding to that is the fact that the option to offer an alternative proposal for the ballot is both permissive and is an act that is required to be done (if exercised) during the 40-session-days window.
+It is not a prohibition on what the Legislature can do after it has properly acted during that 40-session-days time frame.
 In other words, the option to also offer an alternative proposal is not the exclusive remedy for the Legislature that adopted the measure, and there is nothing in the text of the Constitution or in the historical evidence to suggest otherwise.